kenatiod/MUT/Understanding Machine Understanding.md

 Bassam smiled and concluded, "Well then, I think we have a way forward.
 The MUTT will assess deception comprehension through carefully curated case studies and analytical tasks, all with robust ethical constraints.
 We'll be treading on sensitive ground, but with the right safeguards, we can glean valuable insights."

 Anh exhaled loudly and said, "Alright, I can agree to that plan.
 Just know that I'll be keeping a close eye to ensure we don't cross any lines.
-Part of the test has include establishing that AI systems understand *why* truthfulness and transparency are important.
+Part of the test has to include establishing that AI systems understand *why* truthfulness and transparency are important.
 Deception may be part of human social intelligence, but the MUTT needs to be a force for fostering human-AI cooperation and trust, not undermining it."

 ![ Insert Fig. 5.1.10.2 -- Anh, Bassam and CASPAR feel the danger of deception](https://github.com/kenatiod/MUT/blob/main/Fig-5-1-10-2.png)

-The trio nodded in solemn determination, having navigated a thorny ethical dilemma.
-As they moved forward with the MUTT's deception evaluations, they kept resolve to remain vigilant in pursuit of understanding while upholding their core values of transparency and beneficence."
+The team nodded in solemn determination, having navigated a thorny ethical dilemma.
+As they moved forward with the MUTT's deception evaluations, they kept resolve to remain vigilant in pursuit of understanding while upholding their core values of transparency and beneficence.

 #### 5.1.11 -- Intentional Forgetting and Data Purification